8.1 Potential Energy of a System

 Using values from Table 8.1, how many DNA molecules could be broken by the energy carried by a single electron in the beam of an old-fashioned TV tube?
 (These electrons were not dangerous in themselves, but they did create dangerous X-rays.
 Later-model tube TVs had shielding that absorbed X-rays before they escaped and exposed viewers.)

-If the energy in fusion bombs were used to supply the energy needs of the world, how many of the 9-megaton variety would be needed for a year’s supply of energy (using data from Figure 8.4)?
+If the energy in fusion bombs were used to supply the energy needs of the world, how many of the 9-megaton variety would be needed for a year’s supply of energy (using data from [link])?

 A camera weighing 10 N falls from a small drone hovering overhead and enters free fall.
 What is the gravitational potential energy change of the camera from the drone to the ground if you take a reference point of (a) the ground being zero gravitational potential energy? (b) The drone being zero gravitational potential energy?
 What is the gravitational potential energy of the camera (c) before it falls from the drone and (d) after the camera lands on the ground if the reference point of zero gravitational potential energy is taken to be a second person looking out of a building from the ground?

 Someone drops a pebble off of a docked cruise ship, from the water line.
 A person on a dock from the water line holds out a net to catch the pebble. (a) How much work is done on the pebble by gravity during the drop? (b) What is the change in the gravitational potential energy during the drop?
 If the gravitational potential energy is zero at the water line, what is the gravitational potential energy (c) when the pebble is dropped? (d) When it reaches the net?
 What if the gravitational potential energy was Joules at water level? (e) Find the answers to the same questions in (c) and (d).